Logmanager documentation

 Configuring via CLI

-For log collecting from FortiGate device please follow next few steps.
+For log collecting from a FortiGate device, please follow the next few steps.

-Login to FortiGate device via CLI and set the following commands:
+Login to the FortiGate device via CLI and set the following commands:

 FortiGate # conf log syslogd setting